SeiryuZ/HemeWeb/proposal/README.md

-## Background
+## Current HemeLB workflow

 To develop the extension with proper functions, I need to elaborate some information.
-These are about the current HemeLB workflow, the infrastructures, and containerization technology.
+These are about the current HemeLB workflow.

 **HemeLB Workflow**